Click for homepage

 Enigma G219 is an Enigma cipher machine model G31 — also known as a counter machine — manufactured in 1938/39 by Heimsoeth und Rinke (H&R) in Berlin (Germany) for the Dutch Navy.
 In total, the Dutch Navy had at least 93 counter Enigma machines of the models G31 (Ch.15a) and the interoperable A28 (Ch.15).
 They were the largest Enigma G customer outside Germany [1].

-The machine was found without its wooden transit case, as shown in the image on the right.
-At the right is a makeshift hole for a power cable.
-It was probably added by the Dutch Navy in the 1950s or 60s, as more devices with this type of hole have been found in Dutch museums.
+The machine surfaced in 2022 without its original wooden transit case and without a battery compartment, with a makeshift hole at the right side for connection of an external power source.
+It had probably been added by the Dutch Navy in the 1950s or 60s, as more devices with this type of hole have been found in Dutch museums.

-Inside the machine, the battery compartment is missing.
-It was probably removed at some stage after the batteries had been leaking.
-Although it is our intention to reproduce the battery box, it isn't a game breaker, as the machine can be used without it.
-All three cipher rotors (I, II and III) and the reflector (UKW) are present and have the same serial number as the machine.
+The original three cipher rotors (I, II and III) and the reflector (UKW) were all present and have matching serial numbers.
 When the machine was found, it was partially dismantled and some of the screws were missing from the outer case shell.
 The machine has meanwhile been restored, and is fully operational again.
+The restoration process is described in greater detail below.

 Enigma G seen from the left